 Where: Frinis 2, Athina 116 34, Greece

-The atmosphere at Medez is reminiscent of visiting the home of an eclectic, kooky relative that collects obscure things from around the globe.
+There are no cosier coffee shops in Pagrati than Medez.
+The atmosphere here is reminiscent of visiting the home of an eclectic, kooky relative that collects obscure things from around the globe.

 The coffee shop has a cosy atmosphere that makes you feel as though you are sipping your cappuccino in a friend’s living room.
 Comfy, oversized armchairs and an array of weird and wonderful knick-knacks make for a charming atmosphere.

-Live bands and local Greek singers often perform within the tiny main room here in the evenings.
+Live bands and local Greek singers often perform in the tiny main room here in the evenings.

 Where: Archimedes, and Proklou

-It is rare to stop by Hotel Chelsea and not see colossal crowds.
-The place is always so crowded that youngsters are often spilled out into the streets surrounding Chelsea, standing in the roads and holding their glasses of wine.
+It is rare to stop by Hotel Chelsea and not see colossal crowds pouring out onto the streets.
+The place is always so crowded that patrons are often standing on the roads surrounding Chelsea and holding their glasses of wine.